Infoblox

 Device Configuration

-Configure the Infoblox appliance to send DNS query logs to LogZilla:
+Configure the Infoblox appliance to send all syslog messages to the dedicated port configured above:

 1. Log in to the Infoblox Grid Manager

-2. Navigate to Data Management > DNS > Members
+2. Navigate to Grid > Grid Manager > Members

 Verification

-Generate a DNS query, then verify events appear in LogZilla with the Vendor tag set to Infoblox.
+Generate a DNS query or trigger a DHCP lease, then verify events appear in LogZilla with the Vendor tag set to Infoblox.

 Incoming Log Format